 Though as of today, authors of Hindi language have bagged the highest number of Jnanpith awards (ten awards), till few years ago the place of the highest was occupied by Kannada language writers.
 In total, the Kannada language writers have bagged eight Jnanpith awards, with the latest one being bagged in 2010.

-Here is a list of eight Kannada authors who were awarded Jnanpith award and their contribution towards Kannada literature:
+Here is a list of eight Kannada authors who were awarded Jnanpith award and their contribution towards Kannada literature.
+By the way, if you need thesis helper for your literature project, don’t hesitate to look for it online.

 Kuppali Venkatappa Puttappa, popularly known as Kuvempu, won the Jnanpith award for his magnum opus ‘Sri Ramayana Darshanam’ in 1967.
 He was the first Kannada author who was given the Jnanpith award.